Sriharsha9436/NodeJs-WebApp-CI-CD-Demo/README.md

 ---

-## 🪪 License
+## 📄 License

-Distributed under the MIT License LICENSE
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ---